 Study the potential solutions to support the identified requirements

-Study the necessity and feasibility to reuse or extend the current closed control loop controlling and monitoring mechanism in eCOSLA to support more autonomous network related use cases;
+Study the necessity and feasibility to reuse or enhance the current closed control loop controlling and monitoring mechanism in eCOSLA to support more autonomous network related use cases;

+Derive recommendation for normative work item(s) if enhancement of eCOSLA and/or new mechanism for closed control loop governance is needed.

+During the study, coordination with the work group or project in other SDOs (e.g. ETSI ZSM, TM Forum Autonomous Networks Project) may be needed.

 5 Expected Output and Time scale